 Discuss your case with a federal white collar criminal defense lawyer today

 A white collar crime conviction can result in significant legal penalties, including fines, probation, restitution, and jail time.
 Individuals who have been accused of any type of federal white collar offense should retain legal counsel as soon as possible.
 Our attorneys have extensive experience as former federal prosecutors, former federal defenders, and former criminal defense investigators, and now they devote their practice to vigorously defending the rights of people accused of criminal offenses.
 We take a rigorous 360-degree approach to defending the rights of individuals facing Connecticut criminal charges.
-To schedule a free consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.
+To schedule a consultation, call Duffy Law, LLC in New Haven today at 203-946-2000.